Eschatologue/CM_wiki/docs/class/barbarian/ruffian.md

 ***Concussion.*** When you hit a creature with an Unarmed Strike, you can force it to make a Constitution saving throw (DC = 8 + Prof. Bonus + Str. modifier).
 On a failure, it has the ^^Stunned^^ condition until the start of your next turn.
 On a success, its Speed is halved until the start of your next turn, and the next attack against it has :d20-adv: Advantage.

-You can use this class feature a number of times equal to your Strength modifier (a minimum of once), and you regain all expended uses when you finish a Short or Long Rest.
+You can use this class feature a number of times equal to your Strength modifier (a minimum of once), and you regain all expended uses when you finish a **:rest-short: Short** or **:rest-long: Long Rest**.

 ### Level 10: Crushing Strength